 Then they might think of turning off their TV or computer.
 Sitting in the dark for an hour, they dream of how many points they are going to get for all their energy reduction.
-Then when their results come in a few days later, they are often sorely disappointed upon discovering that they didn't save that much energy, and sometimes even went over their forecast!
+Then when their results come in a few days later, they are often sorely disappointed upon discovering that they didn't save that much energy.

 But take heart, there are other things you can do that will really make a difference, and which don't require you to miss out on your Handmaid's Tale viewing or sit in the dark.

 The big three things that take the most energy are: